thomasberge/string_tools/README.md

 <a href="https://www.buymeacoffee.com/thomasberge" target="_blank"><img src="https://i.imgur.com/aV6DDA7.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important; box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" > </a>

+## Versions

+This is the final version of the first main version.
+Any updates made here will only be bugfixes, not changes or enhancements.

 ## Installing

 Add string_tools to your pubspec.yaml file: